HUMANITIES X TECH

-We also conduct ethics workshops for community groups, schools and youth clubs.
+We also conduct AI and ethics workshops for community groups, schools and youth clubs.
 Our founder Zara Khanna most recently delivered "The Ethics of Artificial Intelligence" at the global conference for She Loves Tech, the world's largest startup platform for women and tech in over 70 countries.

 If you love to code, build awesome tech, or are interested in ethical tech, join us.
 There is no better way to inspire great tech than through the humanities.